MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 	while true {
 		lr: limb_result = get_limb(i)

-		# Finished iterating over all limbs
+		# If we finished iterating over all limbs, break out of this loop
 		if (lr.status == end) {
 			break
 		}